alphaClass6143/hackathon-2023-charityhub/README.md

 10. In the manual deploy section click "Deploy branch"

 11. Optional: You can enable automatic deploys if you want the app to automatically update

+## Credits

+### Content
+- chatGPT was used to generate an individual description for every charity in the JSON file to same time

+### Code
+- These two routes in the app.py file are inspired from [Code Institute Flask Framework Thorin and Company project](https://github.com/Code-Institute-Solutions/FlaskFramework):
+@app.route('/charity/<company_name>')
+@app.route('/charities')

+- This online formatter was used to beautify code: https://beautifier.io/

+- Bootstrap documentation, Stack Overflow and chatGPT was used to help style html code

+### Media

+### Acknowledgments
+Thank you to the Code Institute Hack Team who organised this Hackathon.